Christian Hirte

 Christian Hirte (born 23 May 1976) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as member of the German Bundestag since 2008.
-Since 2020, he has been the chairman of CDU in Thuringia.
+From 2020 to 2022, he has been the chairman of the CDU in Thuringia and co-deputy Chairman since then.

 From 2018 to 2020, Hirte served as Parliamentary State Secretary in the Federal Ministry for Economic Affairs and Energy and additionally as commissioner of the federal government for the new states in the government of Chancellor Angela Merkel.

 Education and early career

 Hirte studied law at the University of Jena with a scholarship from the Konrad Adenauer Foundation and passed the first state examination in 2001 and the second in 2003.
 In 2004 he became an associate in the law firm Dr. Muth & Partner in Fulda, and specialized in tax law.

 Political career

 Hirte joined the centre-right Junge Union in 1993 and the CDU in 1995.

 Hirte has been a member of the Bundestag since 2008.
 In parliament, he has served on the Committee on the Environment, Nature Conservation and Nuclear Safety (2008-2013), the Committee on Tourism (2009-2013), the Budget Committee (2013-2017) and the Audit Committee (2013-2017).
 On the Budget Committee, he was his parliamentary group's rapporteur on the annual budget of the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Hirte was part of the CDU delegation.
 Following the formation of the government, he became Parliamentary State Secretary under the leadership of minister Peter Altmaier.
 As federal commissioner for the new states, he advocated increased focus on rehabilitating and compensating victims of the East German Communist Party.

 For the 2021 elections, Hirte was elected to lead the CDU campaign in Thuringia.
 Following the elections, he unsuccessfully ran for a position as one of the CDU/CSU parliamentary group’s deputy chairs; in an internal vote, he lost against Sepp Müller.